• Home

 Recycled Plastic Lid Windchimes

-I’ve included the different types of plastic lids I used:
+I’ve included the different types of plastic lids I used as well as the other pieces to complete the project.

 • Measuring cups from liquid cough & cold medicines